Search this blog

 Category Archives: Positioning

 Using old email lists for the first time is like eating really stale doughnuts.
 The taste is pretty bad, and the side effects could be disastrous.
-Email companies like Constant Contact, Mail Chimp and many others all have strict rules … Continue reading
+Strict rules about spam accounts Email companies like Constant Contact, Mail Chimp and many … Continue reading

-There is so much information being shot at us daily via social media streams that we should monitor and control that which pertains to our business – and do so with some level of expertise.
-There are tools to inform … Continue reading
+Finding your needle in the haystack There is so much information being shot at us daily via social media streams that we should monitor and control that which pertains to our business – and do so with some level of … Continue reading

 If we never advertised, we’d never sell anything.
 Right?
 Perhaps right, but there are three major types of advertising, some requiring large outlays of cash, some not.
-First, you can advertise your brand so that people recognize it when they … Continue reading
+The types of advertising First, you can advertise your brand so that people … Continue reading